TERREMEMBER/znbase/docs/content/v2.0/quick-start/build-apps/ysql/csharp.md

 This tutorial assumes that you have:

-- installed YugabyteDB, created a universe, and are able to interact with it using the YSQL shell.
+- installed ZNbaseDB, created a universe, and are able to interact with it using the YSQL shell.
 If not, please follow these steps in the [ysql guide](../../../api/ysql/).
 - installed Visual Studio

 ## Writing a HelloWorld C# application